ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   Source: Uno Langmann Family Collection of B.C.
 Photographs. <a href="https://dx.doi.org/10.14288/1.0361456">UL_1624_03_0246</a>.
 Rare Books and Special Collections.</small></center>
     </div>
     <div class="col-sm-5">
-      <br><br>This image portrays a play about the crucifixion of Jesus Christ performed by Indigenous individuals in front of an audience of white settlers.
+      <br><br>This image portrays a play about the crucifixion of Jesus Christ performed by Indigenous individuals in front of an audience of White settlers.
 Christianity was often forcibly imposed on Indigenous peoples, particularly children, in order to separate them from their traditional spiritual practices.
 This was part of the goal of the residential school system, as well as legislation such as the Indian Act of 1880, which banned potlatch ceremonies.
 Bob Joseph, a a Gwawaenuk Nation member and the founder and president of Indigenous Corporate Training, Inc., describes the logic behind such legislation thusly:<br><br>
       “If the potlatch, the cornerstone of the culture of coastal First Nations, could be eradicated, then the government and the missionaries would be free to swoop in and fill the cultural void with Christianity.”<sup>19</sup><br><br>
     </div>
   </div>
 </div>

   Today, two-thirds of Indigenous people in Canada identify as Christian.<sup>20</sup>  In some cases, hybridized spiritual practices have emerged, with elements of both Christianity and traditional Indigenous spirituality.<sup>21</sup>  A scholarly anthology entitled “Mixed Blessings: Indigenous Encounters with Christianity in Canada” delves into the “intricate and powerful roles played by Christianity in the colonization and transformation of Indigenous societies.”<sup>22</sup>  In particular, they focus on how “critical reappraisals of religious encounter have hinged on such concepts as cultural imperialism, hybridity, and, especially, Indigenous agency and action.”<sup>23</sup>  Religion and spirituality are and have always been complex tools by which many colonized peoples feel empowered to understand themselves and their place in the world, and in many cases, may even be avenues through which they find healing and solace from generational and personal trauma.<br>
   The Christianization of Indigenous peoples also offered another pathway by which settlers could justify colonization to themselves.
-By believing that they had been given a mandate by god to convert and assimilate Indigenous peoples, settlers provided a moral pretext to crimes that they might otherwise have found difficult or impossible to excuse.<br>
+By believing that they had been given a mandate by god to convert and assimilate Indigenous peoples, churches and missionaries provided a moral pretext to crimes that they might otherwise have found difficult or impossible to excuse.<br>

 <div class="col-md-12">